Tag Archives: Atalanta

 Just another transition in a long history of them, Juno thought.

-The ferry had been a trip, all of the people shining out around her, their stunted and numbed and amputated ganglia, their reaching and flinching light.
+The ferry had been a challenge.
+With the Wiki, people shone around her.
+She could see their stunted and amputated ganglia, as well as their reaching and flinching auras.
 She had let herself weave amongst them, hot gold amidst their reds and greens and blues.
-Soothing, feeding their unmet desires to connect.
-Until all slept, cocktails and bags of crisps forgotten.
-Through the captain’s brown eyes and steady hands, behind her knowledgeable squint, Juno steered the great ship from island to island, waking the passengers in time to depart through the belly of the ferry, rolling their bags on their sleepy way.
+This was priestess work.She could sooth, feeding their unmet desires to connect, until all slept, cocktails and bags of crisps forgotten.

 Juno’s foot pressed pedal to the floor and the wind whirled into her skin.

-She was part satellite, part plant intelligence, retracing the routes of roads like filaments unto the sea, as the early morning darkness swelled with promise.
+She was part satellite, part plant intelligence, retracing the routes of roads like filaments unto the sea as the early morning darkness swelled with promise.
 A bumpy dirt road roared up at her with anticipation, until she parked.
-Barefoot, she walked the short distance over the coarse, cool sand, stripped off her travel heavy clothes, and slipped into summer warm waves.
+Barefoot, she had walked the short distance over the coarse, cool sand, stripped off her travel heavy clothes, and slipped into summer warm waves.

-That was why she was surprised when she heard her name called out over the water.
+She was surprised when she heard her name called out over the water.

 “Juno!”
 It was Xan.